Israel announces more than 1,300 new West Bank settlements | DW | 24.10.2021

 Israel has exercised full administrative control over the territory, where some 2 million Palestinians live, since the Six Day War of 1967.

-Every Israeli government since then has pursued the colonization of the West Bank and the annexation of East Jerusalem.
+Every Israeli government since then has pursued the settlements in the West Bank and the annexation of East Jerusalem.

 However, construction has accelerated in recent years under former Israeli Prime Minister Benjamin Netanyahu.
 The settlements already house some 700,000 people.